For general inquiries, call (978) 486-9524 (press 0) or contact us.

 (978) 486-9524 x117

 Julie has an extensive background in public and media relations, freelance journalism, online, event and social media marketing.
 Her PR career began at Berklee College of Music in 1994, pitching features to local and national print and broadcast media.
 She later co-founded Stratosphere Communications, a boutique music and arts publicity firm in Boston, promoting independent artists, and organizations including the Boston Music Awards and Boston Rock Opera.
-Since moving to the Nashoba Valley in 2003, Julie has provided marketing and public relations consulting for local holistic practices, and area arts organization including 3Rivers Arts, Fireseed Arts, The Foundation for Art and Healing, ShirleyArts!, and The Nines Festival.
-Julie resides in Shirley, MA with her husband, Paul, an Indian Hill faculty member, and their daughter.
+Since moving to the Nashoba Valley in 2003, Julie has provided marketing and public relations consulting for local holistic practices and area arts organizations, including 3Rivers Arts, Fireseed Arts, The Foundation for Art and Healing, ShirleyArts!, and The Nines Festival.
+She holds a B.A. in English and Spanish UMass-Amherst.

 (978) 486-9524 x118

 Pete holds a B.M. in Jazz Studies from New England Conservatory and a B.A. in Philosophy from Tufts University.
-He is pursuing a Master's in Arts Administration from Baruch College, NY.
 He says: “I am a professional saxophonist, composer, educator, and arts administrator.
 I believe deeply in the power of music to develop individuals and groups of people in profound ways, and I’ve experienced this myself as a musician, a teacher, and a director of music education programs.
 The role of the community music school - the joyful rigor that we bring to music education - is essential and often overlooked in broadening and deepening the role of music in our culture.
 The skills we teach, the traits we foster, and the memories we create make a profound and lasting impression on our students and their families, and they change their lives forever.”

 (978) 486-9524 x128

-Evanthea joined Indian Hill in 1996 and is responsible for planning and administering the marketing and PR initiatives of the organization.
+Evanthea joined Indian Hill Music in 1996 and is responsible for planning and administering the marketing and PR initiatives of the organization.
 She holds a Master’s in Film Studies and Communications from Boston University and a B.A. in Secondary Education and French from University of Lowell (now UMass-Lowell), with minor studies in English and Music History.
-A former marketing consultant and freelance journalist, Evanthea also spent 12 years with ITT Sheraton Corporation in Boston in managerial positions in communications, media relations, and editorial services.
-She is a past-president of Women in Communications and is currently a senior adjunct professor in the English Department at UMass-Lowell.
+A former marketing consultant and freelance journalist, Evanthea also spent 12 years with ITT Sheraton Corporation -Boston in managerial positions in communications, media relations, and editorial services.
+She is a past-president of Women in Communications and currently serves as a senior adjunct professor in the English Department's Writing Program at UMass-Lowell.